mighty-gerbils/gerbil-ethereum/shared-contract.md

 Regular programs can access the asynchronous state as part of a transaction, which is akin to accessing that state with interrupts turned off or deferred in our analogy.

+Or maybe asynchronous and synchronous can "simply" be for distinct (but related?) interaction.
+If using consecutive addresses, be careful of sizes to avoid clashes.

 ### Interaction Id